Vincenzo, Martyr of Craco: Confraternity of San Vincenzo Martire

 Until the early decades of the 20th century a confraternity of devout worshippers of San Vincenzo existed in Craco.
 Those belonging to the confraternity were characterized by wearing a white tunic with a turquoise cape and belt.
 This group took part in the Mass, processions, and upon request also at funerals.

+Legend

+The oral history of Craco includes a story of a neighboring town, trying to steal the body of the saint.
+A legend says that Ferrandinesi tried to steal the body of the saint overnight in 1792.
+According to the story they took the relic from the church and tried to carry it to their town.
+As they left Craco, the relic kept getting heavier and heavier until the kidnappers could no longer carry it, and they put it down on the side of the road.
+When the townspeople from Craco found it, they heard a voice saying, “Take me home and give me music to celebrate my return.”

+Since then, music and the Inno A San Vincenzo Matire was sung in Craco as a chant.

 San Vincenzo Martire in New York

-With immigration to northern America at the turn of the 20th century, the Crachesi brought the devotion to their patron saint with them.
+With immigration to North America at the turn of the 20th century, the Crachesi brought the devotion to their patron saint with them.
 In 1899 they formed a mutual aid society, the Società San Vincenzo Martire di Craco, in New York City.

 One of the founding members of the Società, Pasquale Marrese had a tailor shop in Manhattan and employed several fellow townspeople along with family members.
 They fashioned a copy of the San Vincenzo relic using a woodcut print image that had been carried from Craco of the saint.

 Meanwhile, another member of the Società was dispatched to Craco to obtain a copy of the novena so it could be used in America for the feast day celebration.
 That individual also returned with the bone reliquary from 1769 that had been kept in Craco.